 Your doctor may recommend robotic myomectomy if you have:

-- Smaller, or a limited number of, uterine fibroids.
-Because the incisions used in robotic myomectomy are so small, this procedure works best with smaller uterine fibroids, which are easier to extract.
+- Smaller fibroids or a limited number of fibroids.
+The small incisions used in robotic myomectomy make the procedure best for smaller uterine fibroids, which are easier to extract.

 Robotic myomectomy has a low complication rate.
 Still, risks may include: